folkertdev/rust-rfcs/text/3720-labeled-match.md

     }
 ```

-because all branches either diverge or perform a direct jump to a next state, the match is completely elided in this case.
+Because the control flow is known statically, the match disappears in this case.

 ## Implications for borrow checking